Resolutions of moduli spaces and homological stability: Closing the last boundary

 \section{Closing the last boundary}

-In order to prove homology stability of $\mathcal{M}^\theta(F)$ for surfaces $F$ without boundary, we cannot resolutions arcs with ends on the boundary of a surface, as we have no boundary to which attach them.
-Instead, we will define a new resolution using discs in the surface, and resolve $\mathcal{M}^\theta(F)$ by moduli spaces of surfaces of the same genus but strictly more boundary components than $F$.
-The resolution is quite general, and exists for manifolds of any dimension and having any tangential structure.
-Thus until \S \ref{sec:StabLastBoundarySurface} we work with manifolds of any dimension.
+In order to prove homology stability of $\mathcal{M}^\theta(F)$ for closed surfaces $F$, we cannot use resolutions constructed in terms of arcs with ends on the boundary of a surface, as we have no boundary.
+Instead, for any surface $F$ (with or without boundary) we will define a new resolution using discs in the surface, and resolve $\mathcal{M}^\theta(F;\ell_{\partial F})$ by moduli spaces of surfaces of the same genus but strictly more boundary components than $F$.
+The resolution is quite general, and in fact exists for manifolds of any dimension and having any tangential structure.
+Thus until Section \ref{sec:StabLastBoundarySurface} we work with manifolds of arbitrary dimension.